 Incidents are reported via our Incident Reporting system (i-Sight).
 This system notifies various levels of management depending on the nature of the incident for required action.
 Where required, we will conduct an internal investigation by staff who are part of an investigation team but who do not work in or report to disability services.
 In some circumstances, we will engage an external investigator to conduct the investigation.
 Whether it is an internal or external investigation, we will ensure it is a thorough and transparent process that leads to a finding that will be communicated to relevant people.
 We will also ensure the outcome is fair and meets our obligations, which promotes continuous improvement.

-Does LWB have a process in place for when items go missing?
+Does Life Without Barriers have a process for when items go missing?

 Yes.
-If an item belonging to you goes missing, this should be reported to your house supervisor.
-If the item cannot be located and it went missing in the house or whilst LWB staff were providing support, the house supervisor will be required to lodge a report in our incident system.
+If an item belonging to you goes missing, this should be reported to your House Supervisor.
+If the item cannot be located and it went missing in the house or while Life Without Barriers staff were providing support, the House Supervisor will be required to lodge a report in our incident system.
 Depending on the item and the circumstances surrounding it going missing, an investigation may be required.
 If you are unhappy with the outcome of a report of a missing item, you should follow our complaints process.

-Who is accountable for the Safety of Clients after the transfer?
+Who is accountable for the safety of participants?

 Who do I speak to if I am unhappy about the way you are running a house?